Johnny Galecki Posts Hilarious Instagram Response To Fan Who Sneaks A Pic Of Him While Driving

 This is not the first time Galecki has used Instagram to call out someone over his likeness.
 Earlier this year, the Big Bang Theory star was the subject of a question on the TV game show Jeopardy, and he had a hilarious reaction to a player who didn’t know his name, according to The Wrap.

 The Jeopardy contestant named Zorn was given a clue from the category “Actors & Their TV Roles.”

-The clue read: “Darlene Conner’s significant other David Healy; Leonard Hofstadter.”
+The clue read, “Darlene Conner’s significant other David Healy; Leonard Hofstadter.”
 But for some reason, Zorn answered the relatively easy clue with, “Who is Glick?” instead of “Who is Johnny Galecki?’

 Johnny Galecki recently wrapped his 12-season run on The Big Bang Theory.
 Fans hope to see him reprise his role as David on the upcoming season of The Conners, where he guest-starred in two episodes last season.
 Galecki is also expecting his first child with girlfriend Alaina Meyer.